A website run by linguistics professors and graduate students with over 2,000 pages of information; also hosts several linguistics mailing lists.

 The main part of this site is the Nonverbal Dictionary of Gestures, Signs, and Body Language Cues compiled by David Given, a CNS researcher.
 The dictionary includes hundreds of entries with illustrations and scientific explanations.

-An online ASL dictionary that allows you to see a QuickTime video of each word being signed.
+An online ASL dictionary that allows you to see a QuickTime video of each word or phrase being signed.